burlicconi/SuperKamp/README.md

 ###CODE STYLE

-*All code must be written in english!
+All code must be written in english!

-All variables must be at least 3 characters long, and bear meaningfull name.This rule applies for **for statements** also.
+All variables must be at least 3 characters long, and bear meaningfull name.
+This rule applies for **for statements** also.

 Function naming is based on snake case as suggested in PEP8.

-Argument naming is based on AREAS project such as in_studentList.*
+Argument naming is based on AREAS project such as in_studentList.

 ####Example: